 “from whom all the body”

 The “body” is the church.
-When the church is on earth, it is called the “body” of Christ.
-When Christ comes to rapture the church, it is called the “bride” of Christ.
+When the church is on earth, God calls it the “body” of Christ.
+When Christ comes to rapture the church, he will name the church the “bride” of Christ.
 The church is not a bride now.

 The church as a “body” is the universal church.
-This church is any believer anywhere on earth.
+This church, in this context, is any believer anywhere on earth.

 God is the benefactor here.
 He provides everything we need to live the Christian life.
-He defrays any expenses we may face to live before him.
+He defrays any expenses we may face to live spiritual lives before him.
+Note different Greek terms for nourish or supply:

 2 Cor.
 9:10, “Now may He who supplies seed to the sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness.”